 When we heal our trauma, our story becomes one of resilience, reuniting with aliveness, and the capacity to envision and create a positive future.

-I am a survivor of childhood neglect and sexual abuse, a failed suicide attempt, and a debilitating somatoform disorder, who has come back into my body and nourishing contact with life.
+I am a survivor of childhood and adult traumatic events who has come back into my body and nourishing contact with life.

 It’s been a journey I would never trade.